OpenSWATH/documentation/docs/sqlite.rst

    pyprophet export --in=merged.osw --out=legacy.tsv

-By default, IPF results will be used.
-This can be disabled by setting ``--no-ipf``.
+By default, both peptide- and transition-level quantification is reported, which is necessary for requantification or ``SWATH2stats``.
+If peptide and protein inference in the global context was conducted, the results will be filtered to 1% FDR by default.
+Further details can be found by ``pyprophet export --help``.

 .. warning::
+   By default, IPF results will be used if available.
+This can be disabled by setting ``--no-ipf``.
 The IPF results require different properties for TRIC.
 Please ensure that you want to analyze the results in the context of IPF, else, use the ``--no-ipf`` settings.

 References
 ----------